kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 Yes, disabling the feature will stop the controller from updating the status field.
 The value however, once set, would remain stored in etcd, but become stale - disabling doesn't remove it.
+If the field was set to nil (either never set, or currently in use), it remains nil and cannot be newly populated while the feature gate is disabled.

 ###### What happens if we reenable the feature if it was previously rolled back?

 The controller will resume updating the status field.
 If the PVC didn't transition while the feature was disabled, the data already stored represents the correct last used timestamp.
-If the PVC did transition to not being in used, the stale timestamp is still retained and would be updated when the PVCs are used again and then released.
+If the PVC did transition while the feature was disabled, the data might either be stale or missing.
+There could be 2 scenarios:

+- If a PVC transitioned from not in use to in use, the old timestamp is retained instead of being cleared to nil, thus becoming stale.
+- If a PVC transitioned from in use to not in use, the value remains nil instead of being set to a timestamp

+In either case, the value will be corrected on the next transition after the feature is re-enabled.

 ###### Are there any tests for feature enablement/disablement?